georgeflanagin/usersetup/README.md

 This program adds users to a remote system in such a way that their access will be by key.
 The following are constraints on being able to execute the program.

 - The user running the program can login as `root` on the remote system.
+Only `root` can create users and execute the program `chown`.
 - The file[s] containing the public keys to be installed on the remote system are on localhost, and are readable.
+The program will create the user even if no keys are supplied, but the new user will not be able to login until keys are provided.
+They can be added later on by the usual means.
 - The desired UID of the user on the remote system is known, or can be discovered with the `id` command, or is supplies as an argument.

 ## Usage